-i am susan thye. aka chocolatesuze. lives in sydney, australia. born 30.5.83. married to noods. works in social media. this is a food and lifestyle blog. i like cheeseburgers, cake, fried chicken and macarons.
+i am susan thye. aka chocolatesuze. sydney, australia. gemini. married to noods. this is a food and lifestyle blog. i like cheeseburgers, cake, fried chicken and macarons.

 [more about me]

 Chocolatesuze by Chocolatesuze is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 Australia License.